JACoW-org/docs-MEOW/docs/events/proceedings.md

 - "Proceedings at a Glance," which includes the first pages of all the papers.
 Each page also serves as a hypertextual link to the respective paper.
 - "Proceedings Volume," which includes all the papers of the conference.

-Both volumes may have a cover if added through the attachments, and a table of contents is generated based on the settings.
+Both volumes may have a cover if added through the materials, and a table of contents is generated based on the settings.

 To expedite the process, papers are divided into chunks (based on their page numbers) and concatenated in parallel.